catetrai/obsidian-audio-player/README.md

 5. Go to Settings -> Community Plugins
 6. Scroll down, find "Music Player" plugin and enable it
 7. Quit and reopen Obsidian

-## Known issues

-- It is not (yet?) possible to link to individual timestamps/comments on an audio player.
-This is due to a limitation in Obsidian, whereby internal links may reference a block or a list item, but not a list item inside a block.
-See discussion on the Obsidian forum: [Internal link to a bullet point in callout](https://forum.obsidian.md/t/internal-link-to-a-bullet-point-in-callout/47698)